 - Survey the job site to determine the best location for mounting the outdoor unit.
 Select a solid, level position, preferably on a concrete slab, slightly above the grade level, and parallel to the home.
-Unit can also be mounted on a roof curb or a metal stand.
-High wind kits are available to prevent unit movement in adverse conditions.
 If possible, select a site for the unit that is as close as possible to the proposed return grille location.
 DO NOT PLACE UNIT UNDER THE HOME. - The unit should be located with consideration of minimizing the length of the supply and return ducts with no sharp radius bends.
 If practical, place the heat pump and its ducts in an

-- area where they will be shaded from the afternoon sun, when the heat load is greatest. - Consideration should also be given to availability of electric power, service access, noise, and shade. - Overhead obstructions, poorly ventilated areas, and areas subject to accumulation of debris should be avoided.
+- area where they will be shaded from the afternoon sun, when the heat load is greatest. - Consideration should also be given to availability of electric power, service access, noise, and shade. - The length of the supply and return ducts should be kept to a minimum with no sharp radius bends. - Overhead obstructions, poorly ventilated areas, and areas subject to accumulation of debris should be avoided.
 The hot condenser air must be discharged up and away from the home, and if possible, in a direction with the prevailing wind.
 Do not place the unit in a confined space.
-See Figure 9 (page 17) for unit dimensions. - Sufficient clearance for unobstructed airflow through the outdoor coil must be maintained in order to achieve rated performance (except on supply & return duct (rear) side).
-For minimum clearances to obstructions, see Figure 1.
+See Figure 10 (page 12) for unit dimensions.